srimutyala/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded one lap on track one recovering from the left and right side to center so the vehicle would learn to get back on the road in case it goes off it.
+To capture good driving behavior, I recorded one lap on track one recovering from the left and right side to center so the vehicle would learn to get back on the road in case it goes off it.
 I also flipped the entire data set (images) with corresponding negative steering values to avoid any bias (left heavy or right heavy) in the training data center.

 ![alt text][image8]

-After the collection process, I had 8796 number of data points, of which 7036 were used as training samples..
-I then preprocessed this data by normalizing it and cropping out a section of the images before feeding them to the model layers.
+After the collection process, I had 8796 number of data points, of which 7036 were used as training samples.
+I preprocessed this data by normalizing it and cropping out a section of the images before feeding them to the model layers.

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+Finally, I randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
+I used the remaining 80% data for training the model.
+The validation set helped determine whether the model was over or under fitting.
 I used a small number of epochs as the training error and validtaion error started very low and stayed low even for small number of epochs.
 In this case, I just ran the model for 2 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.